Overgrown garden with white daisies and other flowers, power lines, cloudy sky, and mountains in the background.

 Woodstock Death Care

-Offering doula support and home funeral guidance in Woodstock and the Hudson Valley, in devotion to reclaiming death as sacred and remembering the art of caring for our own dead.
+Offering death care in Woodstock and Hudson Valley, NY, in devotion to reclaiming death as sacred and remembering the art of caring for our own dead.

-We offer gentle guidance to loved ones on how to tend to their own, while providing a heart-centered, grounding presence through the transition.
+We offer gentle guidance to the support circle on how to tend to their own, while providing a heart-centered, grounding presence through the dying process.
+This includes: contemplative care planning, end-of-life care, vigil presence, after-death care, home funeral guidance, memorial and life celebration guidance, and community-based contemplative death, dream, and grief circles.

 Services